 A new roof offers energy efficiency and peace of mind.

 According to experts, a typical roof will last between 20 and 25 years.
 Which means, eventually, every roof will need to be replaced.
 The good news?
-When it's time for a new roof, you can increase your home's comfort and energy efficiency with a cool roof that can lower your energy costs.
+When it's time for a new roof, you can increase your home's comfort, value and energy efficiency with a cool roof that can lower your energy costs.

 When To Replace Your Roof